 Rebecca Giggs is an award-winning author from Perth, Australia.
 Her work has appeared in The Atlantic, The New York Times Magazine, Granta, and in anthologies including Best Australian Essays and Best Australian Science Writing.
 Rebecca’s non-fiction focuses on how people feel towards animals in a time of technological and ecological change.
 Her first book, Fathoms: the world in the whale, won the 2021 ALA Andrew Carnegie Medal for Excellence in Nonfiction and the 2020 Mark and Evette Moran Nib Literary Prize.

 Victor Steffensen (Australian)

 Victor Steffensen is a Tagalaka descendant from Far North Queensland.
-His works specialize in the application of traditional knowledge for the well-being of cultural and environmental well-being.
+His works specialize in the application of traditional knowledge for the wellbeing of cultural and environmental wellbeing.
 He has developed the practice of influencing traditional teachings with many Elders from related clan groups within his region.
 Through a powerful combination of filmmaking, writing, and musician skills, Victor has succeeded the many challenges of applying traditional knowledge values to a changing world.
-This has lead to the opportunity of working with many people and cultures in developing their own aspirations all over Australia and other parts of the world.
-Throughout Australia, Victor plays a strong role as a indigenous fire practitioner and continues to influence indigenous and non-indigenous people with his practice.
+This has led to the opportunity of working with many people and cultures in developing their own aspirations all over Australia and other parts of the world.
+Throughout Australia, Victor plays a strong role as an Indigenous fire practitioner and continues to influence Indigenous and non-Indigenous people with his practice.
 His book Fire Country is a powerful examination of how the revival of cultural burning practices, and improved 'reading' of country, could help to restore our land.

 Philip Clark (Australian)